ues-io/uesio/README.md

 # Build

-The building process is done either by `webpack`, or our own `cli` or `go build` or the typecsript compiler aka `tsc` depending on the application/library.
+The building process is done either by `webpack`, or our own `cli` or `go build` or the TypeScript compiler aka `tsc` depending on the application/library.

 ## Build all applications and libs